-- 55.-(1) In every proceeding arising under this Act every party shall be entitled to apply that evidence be rejected on the ground of its source or the manner in which it was obtained - (2) Evidence shall be rejected, or its admissibility shall depend on its being independently corroborated if it is proved to have been obtained- - (a) through torture, threats or fraud; - (b) after the commission by the person offering it or his agent of an unlawful act, - save that no evidence shall be rejected on the allegation only that it was unlawfully obtained. - (3) No confession which is tendered as evidence shall be rejected on the ground only that a promise, threat or inducement was or has been held out to the person confessing unless the Court is of the opinion that the promise, threat or inducement, as the case may be, could have occasioned the making of an untrue admission.
+- 56.-(1) In every proceeding arising under this Act every party shall be entitled to apply that evidence be rejected on the ground of its source or the manner in which it was obtained. - (2) Evidence shall be rejected, or its 47 admissibility shall depend on its being independently corroborated if it is proved to have been obtainedsave that, no evidence shall be rejected on the allegation only that it was unlawfully obtained.

-PART V
+- (a) through torture, threats or fraud; - (b) after the commission by the person offering it or his agent of an unlawful act,

+(3) A confession which is tendered as evidence shall not be rejected on the ground only that a promise, threat or inducement was or has been held out to the person confessing unless the Court is of the opinion that the promise, threat or inducement, as the case may be, could have occasioned the making of an untrue admission,

-OFFENCES AND PENALTIES
+PART V OFFENCES AND PENALTIES